-You’ve saved for an age, found the property, got the mortgage agreed and have a hopeful exchange date on the calendar.
-Now then, is the time to think about home insurance.
-We’ve broken down exactly what you need to know
+Have you saved money, found the right property, had the mortgage agreed, and have a hopeful exchange date on the calendar?
+If so, it could be the time to think about first-time home-buyer insurance.
+Here, MoneySuperMarket breaks down exactly what you need to know.

-Home insurance comes in two parts - buildings and contents.
-As a rough benchmark, if you could pick up your new house and turn it upside down, everything that stayed put, such as the walls, windows, and fitted kitchen, would qualify as buildings insurance and everything that fell out, such as your clothes, the carpets and the furniture, would come under contents insurance.
+Home insurance comes in two parts: buildings and contents.
+As a rough benchmark, if you could pick up your new house and turn it upside down, everything that stayed put (e.g. walls, windows, and fitted kitchen) would qualify as buildings insurance.
+Instead, everything that fell out, such as your clothes, carpets, and furniture, would come under contents insurance.

-Buildings insurance can be called upon if the structure of your home is damaged, for example in a fire, flood or storm.
-You can claim for your belongings with contents insurance in these events too, or if you incur a theft or loss.
-Terms and conditions, such as the limit you can claim against one single item, vary between insurers, so always check the small print carefully.
+Buildings insurance can be called upon if the structure of your home is damaged.
+This could be, for example, in a fire, flood, or storm.
+You can claim for your belongings with contents insurance in these events too, or if they are damaged loss through theft or loss.
+Terms and conditions, such as the limit you can claim against one single item, vary between insurers.
+So always check the small print carefully.

 Now you’re a homeowner…

-If you come from a rented home or house share, you may have bought contents insurance before, but buildings insurance will almost certainly be new to you.
-This is because, in rented accommodation, the landlord would be responsible for insuring his or her own bricks and mortar, while you will only need to insure your own belongings within it.
+If you come from a rented home or house share, you may have bought contents insurance before.
+However, buildings insurance will almost certainly be new to you.
+This is because, in rented accommodation, the landlord would be responsible for insuring their own bricks and mortar.
+You will only need to insure your own belongings within it.

 Most contents policies will cover your belongings against damage and lost while in transit, but only if you use a professional removals company

 Years ago, it was a rule that you had to buy your buildings cover from the lender you were getting your mortgage from.
 But that's no longer the case.